leafo/lapis/docs/reference.md

 the `user_data` property contains the included model instances.
 (Had it been plural the table name would have been made singular)

+### Constraints

+Often before we insert or update a row we want to check that some conditions are met.
+In Lapis these are called constraints.
+For example let's say we have a user model and users are not allowed to have the name "admin".

+We might define it like this:

+    ```moon
+    import Model from require "lapis.db.models"

+    class Users extends Model
+      @constraints: {
+        name: (value) =>
+          if value\lower! == "admin"
+            "User can not be named admin"
+      }

+    assert Users\create {
+      name: "Admin"
+    }
+    ```

+The `@constraints` class variable is a table that maps column name to a function that should check if the constraint is broken.
+If anything truthy is returned from the function then the update/insert fails, and that is returned as the error message.

+In the example above, the call to `assert` will fail with the error `"User can not be named admin"`.

+The constraint check function is passed 4 arguments.
+The model class, the value of the column being checked, the name of the column being checked, and lastly the object being checked.
+On insertion the object is the table passed to the create method.
+On update the object is the instance of the model.

 [0]: http://openresty.org/
 [1]: https://github.com/leafo/heroku-openresty